MichaelKim/lyra/README.md

 TODO:

-- Youtube sidebar
-  - Youtube should be a heading instead of an item
-  - Items under youtube: search, playing
 - Youtube screen
-  - Handle switching between search screen and playing screen
   - Pressing next should play first related video
   - Shuffle on should autoplay
 - Right click song item for more options